stef/ec-experts/readme.txt

 # update.sh performs the following steps: (you can and should use the
 # commands below to achieve manual improvements when deduplicating)

+# 0. for all this to work, you have to be in the ec-experts directory
+# where you have cloned it while installing.

 # 1. you download the newest expert register dump from:
 # "http://ec.europa.eu/transparency/regexpert/view/transparency/openXML.cfm?file=RegExp_xml_{today}.xml"
 # where you have to replace {today} with the date in the following format: